‘Fairy Tail’ Manga 525: Gildarts Vs. August, Natsu Vs. Zeref And Erza’s Appeal

 — Mavis (@TheLuckyEchelon) March 3, 2017

-Shockingly, in the midst of the battle, Lacarde or as he is also known as, Rahkeid, appears.
+Shockingly, in the midst of the battle, Lacarde, or as he is also known as Rahkeid, appears.
 Quite a few chapters earlier, Zeref’s son was defeated.
 Hence it is truly surprising to see his return.
-As expected, Natsu too, is flabbergasted to see Lacarde, and the latter urges Zeref to kill the enemy during his moment of confusion and bewilderment.
+As expected, Natsu, too, is flabbergasted to see Lacarde, and the latter urges Zeref to kill the enemy during his moment of confusion and bewilderment.
 Lacarde mentions that killing Natsu would liberate Zeref from the curse of his younger brother.
-Interestingly, Zeref too, appears to be surprised to see his dead son.
+Interestingly, Zeref, too, appears to be surprised to see his dead son.

 Zeref Kills Larcade!
 Father and Son – #FairyTail 525 https://t.co/7HnXnrkyFA pic.twitter.com/hWwgLLMeui